Pengiran Mohammad Tashim

-Pengiran Mohammad Tashim bin Pengiran Haji Hassan (born 12 January 1970) is a Bruneian politician and former syariah judge who served as the incumbent Deputy Minister of Religious Affairs (MoRA) since 2022.
+Pengiran Mohammad Tashim bin Pengiran Haji Hassan (born 12 January 1970) is a Bruneian politician and former syariah judge who served as the incumbent Minister of Religious Affairs (MoRA) since 4 June 2026.
+Previously, he was Deputy Minister of Religious Affairs (MoRA) since 2022.
 He is also a member of the Universiti Brunei Darussalam (UBD) council, Manpower Planning & Employment Council (MPEC), deputy chairman of Seri Begawan Religious Teachers University College and chairman of Badan Tanmiah Brunei.

 Education

 Pengiran Mohammad Tashim attended Sengkurong Religious School from 1977 to 1979 and Sengkurong Malay School from 1976 to 1979 for his early education before continuing his studies at Hassanal Bolkiah Boys' Arabic Secondary School from 1980 to 1988.
 He continued his further studies at Al-Azhar University in Egypt's Faculty of Sharia and Law, where he graduated in August 1993 with a Bachelor in Islamic Sharia in November 1989.
 He continued his education while working for the government of Brunei, first at the International Islamic University Malaysia (IIUM) Faculty of Law, where he graduated with a Diploma in Law & Administration of Islamic Judiciary from August 1995 to July 1996 and then at the National University of Malaysia Faculty of Islamic Studies, where he earned a Master of Islamic Studies (Shariah) from December 2010 to December 2012.